msonika3/CSC690_Spring_2020/README.md

 Team Members - Sonika Maharjan and Sanil Rijal

-Name of our project - Office Hour App
+Name of our project - StudentProfessor App (Office Hour App)

 Proposal of our project -